Elao/ErrorNotifierBundle/README.md

 Default value is 1.
 (MAX_DEPTH const)

-### How to ignore sending HTTP errors if request comes from given IPs ?
+### How to ignore sending HTTP errors if request comes from any of given IPs ?

 If you want to ignore sending HTTP errors if the request comes from specific IPs, you can now specify the list of ignored IPs.